 Can a Member of an LLC Have Zero Ownership?

 Yes, a member of an LLC can have zero ownership.
 In this case, the member would not have any rights or responsibilities with regard to the company, as stated in the operating agreement.

-In conclusion, an LLC can be split into fractions.
-To make sure all shares are equal, the ownership levels should be altered if a new person joins or if one of the members wants to sell their share.
+An LLC can be split into fractions.
+You may alter the ownership level to make sure all shares are equal.
+The alteration can happen if a new person joins or if one of the members wants to sell their share.

-You may need to make other changes, such as loan agreements and creditor notifications if any of these situations occur.
+If any of these situations occur, you may also need to make other changes, such as loan agreements and creditor notifications.

-The only way you can change an LLC's ownership percentage is by following the correct steps and abiding by state regulations and the operating agreement.
+You can only change an LLC's ownership percentage by following the correct steps, state regulations, and the operating agreement.

-When changing ownership levels, please remember to seek legal advice from a professional attorney who specializes in this area of the law.
+When changing ownership levels, please seek legal advice from a professional attorney specializing in this area of the law.